splunk/splunk-connect-for-syslog/docs/upgrade.md

 You may need to migrate legacy log paths or version 1 app-parsers for version 2.
 To do this, open an issue and attach the original configuration and a compressed pcap of sample data for testing.
 We will evaluate whether to include the source in an upcoming release.

+### Upgrade from <3.33.0
+In NetApp ONTAP, the ontap:ems sourcetype has been updated to netapp:ontap:audit, so old logs are now classified under netapp:ontap:audit.
+Additionally, a new netapp:ontap:ems sourcetype has been introduced.
+If you upgrade, ensure that you configure your system to send the logs to a specific port or have a hostname-based configuration in place for proper log onboarding into Splunk.

 ### Upgrade from <2.23.0

 * In VMware vSphere, update the ESX and vCenter sourcetype for add-on compatibility.